-DLR's capital management efforts are governed by the Danish Financial Business Act, the CRR regulation (Regulation (EU) no. 575/2013 of the European Parliament and of the Council of 26 June 2013 and the Danish Executive Order on Calculation of Risk Exposures, Own Funds and Solvency Need, etc. The Board of Directors and the Executive Board are responsible for ensuring that DLR's capital structure is appropriate and complies with regulatory requirements.
+DLR's capital management efforts build on applicable regulation, including the Danish Financial Business Act, the CRR regulation (Regulation (EU) no. 575/2013 of the European Parliament and of the Council of 26 June 2013 and the Danish Executive Order on Calculation of Risk Exposures, Own Funds and Solvency Need, etc. The Board of Directors and the Executive Board are responsible for ensuring that DLR's capital structure is appropriate and complies with regulatory requirements.